Your experience map: how to create it and why you need it

-Experience mapping is a user experience (UX) method that visualises the end-to-end experience a typical user undergoes when trying to complete a particular goal or task.
+Experience mapping is user experience (UX) method that visualises the typical end-to-end experience a user has when trying to complete a particular goal or task.

-By getting you to understand how your users are thinking, feeling, and behaving at key moments across the user journey, experience maps offer a compelling way to help brands understand the emotional context of their users and the emotional triggers that can ultimately determine whether they have a positive or negative experience with your digital product or prototype.
+Your experience map provides a great way to understand the emotional context of your users and the emotional triggers that influence whether they have a positive or negative experience with your digital product or digital prototype.

 This level of understanding can help us create digital products that demonstrate empathy by taking into account how a user enters a site, what drives them to use it, and how to support them afterwards in a way that nurtures loyalty and increases the life and use of the product.